kwai/DouZero/README.md

 ```
 pip3 install -e .
 ```
-If you want to train or evaluate DouZero, you are not recommended to use a Windows machine.
-While it is possible to use Windows, you may encounter some errors.
-See [Issues in Windows](README.md#issues-in-windows).
+Note that Windows users can only use CPU as actors.
+See [Issues in Windows](README.md#issues-in-windows) about why GPUs are not supported.
 Nonetheless, Windows users can still [run the demo locally](https://github.com/datamllab/rlcard-showdown).

 ## Training
-We assume you have at least one GPU available.
-Run
+To use GPU for training, run
 ```
 python3 train.py
 ```